TicudeanTudorAndrei/OpenGL-3D-Scene/README.md

 ## Scene Overview
 The scene represents a small stylized environment containing:
-- Buildings, houses, a bridge, trees, and a surrounding forest skybox
+- Buildings, houses, a bridge, trees, and a surrounding skybox
 - Cars, a boat, statues, benches, and a windmill with rotating blades
 - A river flowing beneath a mountain slope
 - Point light sources (lamps) and a global directional light